MicrosoftDocs/visualstudio-docs/subscriptions/managing-admins.md

 7. To finish adding this administrator, click **Add**.

+> [!NOTE]
-**Potential error received while adding Admins:** Some users may receive an error message when trying to add the administrator.
+> **Potential error received while adding Admins:** Some users may receive an error message when trying to add the administrator.
 This is likely to occur if the super admin’s email address that is being added is not listed in the company's AAD.
 To finish adding the new administrator, simply ignore the error, and click **Add** again.

 8. Once an admin has been created, you'll see them in the list of administrators.
 Super Admins' accounts will be marked with a green check mark to indicate their super admin status.